MicrosoftLearning/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab713canvasapps.md

 1. Select **Describe the new table** to use Copilot to create a new table.

-1. In the Copilot chat, type and submit
+1. Where the Copilot chat reads "What do you want to do with this table", enter the following prompt and submit:

-   `Store Real Estate Property information, including address, Price, Size, Owner, Owner Email, and an image.`
+   `Store Real Estate Property information, including address, Price, Size, Owner, and Owner Email.`

+1. Review the suggested Real Estate Property table.

+1. Respond in the Copilot chat:

+   `Rename the Name column "Address" and store the addresses in that column.`

+1. Respond in the Copilot chat:

+   `The property prices should be between $100,000 and $1,000,000.`